Cherreads

 'I don't get caught.'

-'I walked in the pub at the busiest hour.
-The ale was on the house and I brought back the shuriken,' Ahrden felt embarrassed to be pleading in such a way.
+'I walked into the pub at the busiest hour.
+The ale was on the house, and I brought back the shuriken,' Ahrden said, feeling embarrassed to be pleading in such a way.

 'Oh, and you attacked our warriors.'